programmer007007/php_switcher/README.md

 Then we can run the following

+Installation:

-just save the code in switch.py file inside the Lib folder then run the below command
+just save the code switch.py file inside the Lib folder then run the below command

 python -m switch